-- 1. If you want your child to participate in the puberty lessons described on the attached list, you do not need to return this form. - 2.
-If you want your child to be excused from some or all of the puberty lessons this year, please: Initial here and complete this form. - Circle the lesson(s) on the attached curriculum outline that you would like your child to "opt-out" (will be provided by teacher) - 3.
-If you want your child to be excused from all the puberty lessons this school year and all sex education each year hereafter, please:

-Initial here and complete this form.
-Parent/Guardian Note: If you have excused your child this year and future years, you must notify your principal in writing if you want your child included in any sex education in the future

-4. If you want your child to be excused from all the HIV/AIDS Education this year, please: Initial here and complete this form.

-Fifth Grade HIV Education (1 lesson)
+Exclusion Nequest 1.
+If you want your child to participate in the puberty lessons described on the attached list, you do not need to return this form.
+If you want your child to be excused from some or all of the puberty lessons this year, please: Initial here and complete this form.
+Circle the lesson(s) on the attached curriculum outline that you would like your child to "opt-out" (will be provide by teacher) 3.
+If you want your child to be excused from all the puberty lessons this school year and all sex education each year hereafter, please: Initial here and complete this form.
+Parent/Guardian Note: If you have excused your child this year and future years, you must notify your principal in writing if you want your child included in any sex education in the future If you want your child to be excused from all the HIV/AIDS Education this year , please: Initial here and complete this form.
+Fifth Grade HIV Education (1 lesson) Students will define HIV and AIDS.

-- Students will define HIV and AIDS. - Students will identify how HIV is and is not transmitted. - Students will identify ways people can protect themselves from infection with HIV and other bloodborne infections, including not touching blood and used hypodermic or tattoo needles. - Students will explain that it is safe to be a friend of someone who is living with HIV or AIDS
+- Students will identify how HIV is and is not transmitted. - Students will identify ways people can protect themselves from infection with HIV and other bloodborne infections, including not touching blood and used hypodermic or tattoo needles. - Students will explain that it is safe to be a friend of someone who is living with HIV or AIDS for Puberty: The Wonder Years 6th Grade

-Return this completed form to the teacher or principal.
+Ret rn this completed form to the teacher or principal.

 Student Name: School:

 Address:

-Parent/Guardian Signature: Date:
+Parent/Guardian Signa re:Date:

 Updated: Sept 2022